 Taize is a lay monastic community in France that produces beautiful music that is used by Christian Communities around the world.
 There is typically flute and guitar accompaniment to accentuate the experience.
 On special occasions, we switch from Taize to Holden Evening Prayer, which is a beautiful song-based service from the Lutheran Church.
 To experience this one-of-a-kind service join us on December 11 for a special Christmas Contemplative Worship Service.

 The service is a chance for students to reflect and contemplate on the world around them through Bible verses.
 The contemplative service reads through a Bible verse, presenting it slowly and allowing the words to sink deeply into the mind.
 This provides listeners the chance to fully understand a Bible verse from multiple angles and gives them a chance to more closely connect with the meanings present in each passage.

-Join us on the second Sunday of every month for this special contemplative service.
+Join us on the fourth Sunday of every month for this special contemplative service.
 To keep up to date with this, and every other awesome event we do, follow us on our Facebook page.